abhinav/git-spice/doc/reference.md

 * `--insert`: Restack the upstack of the target branch onto the new branch
 * `--below`: Place the branch below the target branch and restack its upstack
 * `-t`, `--target=BRANCH`: Branch to create the new branch above/below
-* `-m`, `--message=STRING`: Commit message
+* `-m`, `--message=MSG`: Commit message

 ### gs branch delete

 ```
-gs branch (b) delete (d,rm) [<name>] [flags]
+gs branch (b) delete (d,rm) [<branch>] [flags]
 ```

 Delete a branch

-Deletes the specified branch and removes its changes from the stack.
-Branches above the deleted branch are rebased onto the branch's base.
+The deleted branch and its commits are removed from the stack.
+Branches above the deleted branch are rebased onto the next branch downstack.

+A prompt will allow selecting the target branch.
-If a branch name is not provided, an interactive prompt will be shown to pick one.
+Provide a name as an argument to skip the prompt.

 **Arguments**

-* `name`: Name of the branch to delete
+* `branch`: Name of the branch to delete

 **Flags**